Dog Care 101

 What Is Littermate Syndrome?

-Littermate Syndrome (sometimes called Sibling Puppy Syndrome) refers to issues that are more likely to arise when puppies from the same litter (or puppies from different litters under 6 months of age) are raised in the same household together.
+Littermate Syndrome, sometimes called Sibling Puppy Syndrome, refers to issues that are more likely to arise when puppies from the same litter (OR puppies from different litters under 6 months of age) are raised in the same household together.

 With Puppy Littermate Syndrome, each dog’s behavior and development is affected in a negative way — which I will describe in detail below.

 I’ve heard it said that raising puppies from the same litter is like half the sleep, double the cost, and triple the work!
 And I would have to agree.
+But just for the first year.

 I’ve raised several dogs in my lifetime — from puppies through their senior years.
+(Here’s a little about the 3 dogs I raised before the current littermate pups.)

 But this is the first time that I’ve raised sibling puppies from the same litter.
 It was a completely different experience!
-This article summarizes the steps I took — and what worked (and didn’t work) for me.

 What Littermate Puppies Are Like